msrshahrukh100/Angular-Notes/readme.md

     # and your component will be generated in src/app/feature/new-cmp
     ```

-6. To install and use bootstrap - `npm install --save bootstrap`.
++ To install and use bootstrap - `npm install --save bootstrap`.
 Then add to styles in angular-cli.json file.

-7. **Attribute directives** sit on the element just like a normal attribute, **structural directive** basically do the same but they change the structure as well.
++ **Attribute directives** sit on the element just like a normal attribute, **structural directive** basically do the same but they change the structure as well.

 ![Images](images/screen.png)

++ Any variable can be accessed within the same element.

++ Can't have more than one structural directive on a single element.

++ [ngClass]="{className: condition}", the class is applied to the element if the condition is true.
+Its property binding.

++ [ngStyle]="{backgroudColor: number % 2 !== 0 ? 'yellow' : 'transparent'}"